 1) Adopt a gift-rule

 Not everyone is comfortable with a no-gift Christmas.
 I get that.
 I know that for some families, Christmas is the only time family members allow themselves to buy gifts for each other.
 But you can still make Christmas more meaningful by adopting a gift-rule for your family.
 For example, you can choose a rule like “one home-made gift, one non-material gift, and one gift from your wish list” or something along those lines.
-Books are also great alternative gifts and those with a message are even better!

 2) Explain your actions to your kids